 What is a Proxy Server?
 How Do They Work + Security Risks?

 Often overlooked, proxy servers are vital tools that can improve security and optimize performance.
-This is especially great for small to medium-sized businesses that face an increased risk of cybersecurity risks.
+This is especially great for small to medium-sized businesses that face an increased risk of cybersecurity threats.

 Introduction to Proxy Servers